 ‘To limit professional fees, try to “freeze” an agreed design at an early stage, when the drawings have the level of detail necessary to be submitted for planning permission or a certificate of lawful development,’ says architect Alan Cronshaw of ACRONYM Architecture & Design.

 ‘After this, the design is usually given to a structural engineer for their input, and the level of detail on the drawings will increase to show compliance with building regulations.
 If you make big changes during or after this stage, there’s more work involved in altering the design, which will cost money.’

-5. Factor in the function of rooms
+5. Factor in the functions of rooms

-‘Choosing to create a living or dining room in the new space is the cheapest option’ says property expert Marta de Sousa.
-‘If you are considering having a new kitchen, you’ll have the cost of fitting new pipes and wiring for the water, gas, and drainage, and the electrics needed for appliances, as well as the kitchen cabinets, worktops and splashbacks.
+‘Choosing to create a living room or dining room in the new space is the cheapest option’ says property expert Marta de Sousa.
+‘If you are considering designing a new kitchen, you’ll have the cost of fitting new pipes and wiring for the water, gas, and drainage, and the electrics needed for appliances, as well as the kitchen cabinets, worktops and splashbacks.
 With a bathroom, you’ll have to consider the added expense of tiling, the bathroom fittings, heating and running the large waste pipe through your floor.